 When to go: June-August is high season, when temperatures can reach the mid-20°Cs and most Finns/Swedes visit; around this time it’s light from 3am to 10pm.
 May and September are quieter options.
 Winters can be cold (-10°C).

-The fastest ferries leave from Grisslehamn or Kapellskär (both Greater Stockholm; 2hrs) and Turku (Finland; 5hrs).
+How to go: The fastest ferries leave from Grisslehamn or Kapellskär (both Greater Stockholm; 2hrs) and Turku (Finland; 5hrs).
 Flights to Mariehamn airport leave from Stockholm (30mins), Turku (30mins) and Helsinki (1hr).

 Named after over-ambitious Icarus, who fell nearby after flying too close to the sun, the island of Ikaria seems a similarly unreachable target.
 Only 50km off the Turkish coast, it was long ignored by the rest of Greece; even now, few ferries make it here.
 But it’s worth the bother, because isolation has left the island little scarred by the 21st century.
 The tavernas, traditions, food and feel remain typically Ikarian.
-Ikaria, Greece (Flickr Creative Commons: almekri01)

 The landscape is an undulation of richly forested mountains (peaking at 1,037m) that plunge to a 160km-long coastline, free of large-scale development.
 There are fishing villages and olive groves, Roman baths and ruined temples.
 And there are also truly fascinating people: the island is one of the world’s few ‘blue zones’ – places where the residents live astonishingly long lives.

 On average, Ikarians live ten years longer than people in the rest of Europe.
 They also have far lower rates of cancer, depression and dementia, and stay physically active into their 90s.
 Visit for a week, live like a local and hope the longevity rubs off.

 How to go: Ferries run to Ikaria from Samos (4-5hrs), the maritime hub of the eastern Aegean.
 Flights link both Ikaria and Samos with Athens (both around 40mins).

 It’s not easy to reach the Buccaneer Archipelago.
 This uninhabited scatter of around 1,000 islands is strewn off Western Australia’s Kimberley Coast – which itself is fairly inaccessible.

 You don’t accidentally pass through the Kimberley: this is the end of the road.
 And the Buccaneers are beyond it.
 Subsequently, they are almost flawless, fringed by white sands and mangroves, fuzzed by rainforest and teeming with critters – from crocodiles to fish, bats and birds.